 With a soft and spongy texture, flavored with coconut and condensed milk and then topped with a creamy custard sauce – my taste buds instantly dance with joy with each bite of this favorite Filipino delicacy.

-Cassava, also known as manioc, Brazilian arrowroot, tapioca and often referred to as yucca (though they’re not really the same), is a starchy tuberous root of a tree that grows abundantly in the tropical regions of Asia, Africa and South America.
+Cassava, also known as manioc, Brazilian arrowroot, tapioca and often referred to as yucca (though they’re not really the same), is a starchy tuberous root of a tree that grows abundantly in the tropical regions of Asia, Africa, and South America.
 It is in fact a staple much like corn and rice in certain countries.

 |Photo credit goes to Amada44 who contributed this photo to Wikipedia.|

 Thankfully, a Filipina friend of mine invited me grocery shopping to a huge Asian store in Hartford last week and I was able to grab a packet of this frozen cassava.
 It was time to make my own version of this yummy cake so I can literally have my cake and eat it, too! 😉

 - Butter for greasing the pan

-- 1 lb grated Cassava (if frozen, thaw first)
+- Grated Cassava (if frozen, thaw first)

-- 1 14 oz can sweetened condensed Milk
+- Sweetened condensed Milk

-- 1 14 oz can Coconut Milk
+- Coconut Milk

-- 2 large Eggs
+- Large Eggs

-- 1/8-1/4 teaspoon ground Cardamom (optional but highly recommended)
+- Ground Cardamom (optional but highly recommended)

 For the Custard Topping

-- 1/4 cup Half-n-half (Single Cream)
+- Half-n-half (Single Cream)